How to Change Your Text in Snapchat

 For all of the above, we’ve used images as our examples for how text works in Snapchat, because Snapchat is largely an image-based service.
 That doesn’t mean that plenty of people don’t use Snapchat to send video snaps, however—quite the contrary.
 Snapchat supports both photos and videos after all, and while we’re certain more photos than videos are sent, video is an equally important part of the Snapchat ecosystem.
 And for the most part, text works identical to how we’ve come to expect text to work on a snap overall.
 You can use all three versions of text—that is, small, bold flush-left, and bold centered—and alternate through them as needed.
-You can apply colors to each individual letter or the letters as a whole, whatever you see fit.
+You can apply colors however you see fit, be that to each individual letter or the letters as a whole.
 You can even resize, rotate, and move your text as you see fit around the video.
 Almost everything here works the same—that said, there’s one, very important addition to text within videos that is worth highlighting because it can be a bit confusing for new users.
 Consider this the most difficult text-based lesson within Snapchat—like a final exam.

 There’s a good chance you’ve watched enough videos on YouTube to have seen some video editors and creators modify text to appear superimposed into the background of a frame, even when it’s obvious the text was digitally created.
 As the camera moves, the text stays in size and scale with the background, skewing, growing, and shrinking as needed, as though it’s a real part of the environment.
 It’s a neat effect, most-often created within Adobe After Effects, a tool that can be difficult to learn and cost hundreds of dollars a year as part of Adobe’s Cloud subscription model.